ekozat/courses_select_manager/README.md

 Please reference the following files existing in the sprint5_docs folder:
 -   the API.md file for the associated URLs of the API calls in POSTMAN
 -   the my_sql_use.md file for the creation and copying of the cis3760 database table.
+-   We have it on our homepage where there is a button which will bring you to the API document

 The two documents state clear instructions on how to operate the database and all the API calls associated with them.